webman Session Management

 $session->set('name', 'tom');

-set does not have a return value; the session will be automatically saved when the session object is destroyed.
+The set method does not return a value.
+Session data is automatically saved when the session object is destroyed.

 $session = $request->session();